 The demonically inspired Alucarda.

-There are also some great set surrealistic pieces, plenty of hysterical blasphemy, exorcism and…. bleeding nuns!!
+This nunsploitation film has some great surrealistic set pieces, plenty of hysterical blasphemy, flagellating nuns, sadistic monks, exorcism and…. bleeding nuns!!
 Could somebody please explain to us the nun’s bloody habits in this film?
-Is this a historically accurate style for a certain religious order or a surrealistic flourish?
+Is this a historically accurate style for a certain religious order? or simply a surrealistic flourish?
 Nuns in habits stained with their monthly blood.
 Hardcore.

 Alucarda is a must see for any Satanic cinema fan!

 Alucarda is Satanic Cinema canon!

 Satanic Sommelier: This one is strictly beer.
 Two couples vacationing together in an R.V. from Texas to Colorado are terrorized after they witness a murder during a Satanic ritual.
 Peter Fonda stars.
 A heartwarming 70’s touchstone it is not.
 The final shot at the ending is memorable.
 Clay Tanner (the uncredited actor who played The Devil in 1968’s Rosemary’s Baby) appears as an extra.

 Clay Tanner as Delbert in Race With the Devil.